top of page

 Screenshot 2022-11-22 232503.png

-• 86% increase in merchants within the first week of Buy with Prime product launch.
+• 86% increase in merchants using the promo features in the first week

 Similar Project